Diego377/Backtrack-Backjumping/README.md

 The result is a tuple with the value 28 which represents the number of values in the domain of the speaker and the 2 in the tuple is the id of the speaker.
 As we saw before the speaker 2 who is neighbor of speaker 1 has it's domain affected because of the **forward checking** and the time values that were added to speaker's 1 domain are no longer part of speaker's 2 domain, so that we have 28 values on the domain while speaker 3 has all the 30 values on it's domain.

+###Least Constrained value
+This heuristic is used to order the values of the domains of the neighbors so that we get how many of them are consistent.